akjk22/redux-taproom-project/README.md

 ## Technologies Used

-React, create-react-app which packages our node modules, react-reveal, and react-bootstrap for UI
+React, create-react-app which packages our node modules, react-reveal, React Redux.

 ## License